Basic troubleshooting steps in Kaspersky Endpoint Security 11 for Linux

 sudo systemctl stop kesl

-- Сheck if the issue persists.
-If the issue is resolved, move on to step 2.
-If the issue persists, Kaspersky Endpoint Security for Linux does not cause the issue.
+If the issue is resolved, proceed to Step 2.
+If the issue persists, Kaspersky Endpoint Security for Linux is not the cause of it.

 Step 2.
 Start Kaspersky Endpoint Security for Linux